ArturCzopek/e-arbiter/API.md

 * */*

-#### Endpoint for joining to an existing and active tournament.
+#### Endpoint for leaving from an existing and active tournament.
 ```
-POST /api/user-action/user-action/join
+POST /api/user-action/user-action/leave
 ```

 ##### Parameters